 In the absence of hard evidence of distracted driving, such as a text message being sent in the seconds before a crash, your attorney can use circumstantial evidence.
 This means collecting enough facts from which it can be inferred that the driver was distracted.

 For example, if the accident occurred in good visibility, on a dry road, and your relative was obeying traffic signals and driving at a reasonable speed, it is more likely than not that the driver that crashed into your relative was distracted.

 Using Cell Phones on the Road

-How a Brooklyn Distracted Driving Accident Lawyer Will Help You
+How a New York Distracted Driving Accident Lawyer Will Help You

 Oliveri and Schwartz is a different kind of law firm.
 Not only do we aggressively pursue every avenue for recovery on behalf of our clients, we treat them with compassion and respect.
 We understand how traumatic car accidents can be, especially if you have lost a loved one, so we make every effort to make the process of getting compensation as stress-free as possible.

 Once you hire us, you won’t have to pay any fees until we win or settle your case.
 If you have questions about your case, you can call us any time of day or night for an update on your case at 800-427-9546.
 We guarantee that we will connect you with the car accident attorney who is working on your case—not a paralegal or administrative assistant.